-They are comfortable in reasonably cold temps (the minimum recommended is 40 degrees Fahrenheit/ 5 degrees Celsius).
+They are comfortable in reasonably cold temps (the minimum recommended is 40 degrees Fahrenheit/ 5 degrees Celsius) and possibly one of the most comfortable gloves out!
 The only niggle I have with these gloves is the lack of touchscreen capability.
 But these gloves don’t get soggy, so they aren’t difficult to take on and off to use your phone, even when wet.

 The Crosspoint knit glove has silicone grips on the palm and fingers which assist with grip, even when wet.
 These are a great pair of cycling gloves for any rider not wanting a bulky pair.